DATES FOR 2008

 He is the character that seems to know absolutely everything about life upon the stage.
 He is shortly joined by Nigel Ellacott, as “Billy”, a character who has never been to the Theatre, but is here on work experience.
 Billy has never even been to a theatre, and can’t understand what all the fuss is about!.
 Nigel is the link between the Audience and the information they are receiving in a comic and subtle way.
 Through laughing at and with these three characters they are continually learning about the Theatre.

-During Billy’s time backstage he quickly learns all about life backstage, about props, scenery, costumes.. that lines have to be learnt- he and the audience witness a lightening “Quick Change” in which Peter’s character is transformed into a Pantomime Dame!
+During Billy’s time backstage he quickly learns all about life backstage, about props, scenery, costumes.. that lines have to be learnt- he and the audience witness a lightening “Quick Change” in which Andrew’s character is transformed into a Pantomime Dame!
 The show is filled with comic “business” in a pantomime format- a true taste of what it would be like to visit the forthcoming pantomime at the local theatre.

 The presentation covers the reasons why, in Great Britain boys can play girls, and Girls can be Principal boys.
 The Local Theatre’s current children orientated production is highlighted, before the presentation concludes with some Panto type routines, and a sing-a-long Pantomime songsheet .

 After a break of fifteen minutes, the Audience return.
-Peter, Nigel and Andrew are now dressed “As Themselves”, no longer in character.
+Nigel and Andrew are now dressed “As Themselves”, no longer in character.
 Six or eight children, and several staff are recruited as “SuperModels” to try on the costumes, whilst Nigel explains how a costume is created, using Theatre costumes to illustrate.
 A digital photograph is taken, and displayed on a Certificate from the Theatre.
 This is presented to the school.
 Information on downloading factsheets from our website is also given out.
 Copies of the Theatre’s poster for the suitable production are also left with the school, along with print for the production.

 The presentation concludes with a Question and Answer session with the children, where they can ask any questions about the Theatre, about life as an actor, or about the scenery and costumes.